yaylinda/delete-tweets/README.md

 # Delete Tweets

-Do you have hundreds of embrassing tweets on your Twitter profile, that you tweeted over a decade ago as an innocent high schooler, that is now causing you to cringe any time you think about them?
+Do you have hundreds of embarrassing tweets on your Twitter profile, that you tweeted over a decade ago as an innocent high schooler, that is now causing you to cringe any time you think about them?

 No?